A clearer way for schools to understand change over time

 Observe

-Patterns appear steady and supported.
+Patterns appear steady within the available context.
 This helps schools maintain what’s working and reinforce conditions that support engagement, connection, and learning.

 Monitor

 Patterns show emerging change over time.
-This signals where closer attention may be helpful, without requiring immediate action.
+This suggests where closer attention may be helpful, without requiring immediate action.

 Intervene

-Patterns suggest focused, timely support may be appropriate, guided by counselor judgment and school-defined processes.
+Patterns suggest that focused, timely support may warrant discussion, guided by the counselor's judgment and school-defined processes.

 These are not labels or decisions.
-They indicate levels of visibility that help counselors prioritize attention thoughtfully.
+They reflect shared understanding that helps counselors allocate attention thoughtfully.

 BrainDash supports professional judgment.
 It does not define students, predict outcomes, or prescribe action.